AMWA-TV/is-11/docs/Overview.md

 ### Input

-An Input is a logical input connector which consumes video, audio and ancillary data for providing it to Sender(s).
-Relationship between the Input and such resources as a Source and a Flow is unspecified.
+An Input is a logical input connector which consumes video, audio and ancillary data for providing it to Sender(s) through a number of Sources and Flows.
+The precise relationship between the Inputs and such Sources and Flows is not specified and there may be an IS-08 mapping element in the system.
 The Input may present metadata about media consuming capabilities to its upstream counterpart.
 Each Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Output